IST501/Docker-DjangoRestFramework-Vite-React-TailwindCSS/README.md

     docker-compose up --build
     ```

-    - The first time this command runs, it will:
+    - The first time this command runs, the `entrypoint.sh` script in the backend service automates the entire Django setup process.
+Here's what it does:
-      - Build the Docker images.
-      - Automatically create the entire Django project structure in the `backend/` directory.
+      - **Creates the Project Structure**: Initializes a Django project named `config`.
-      - Initialize a Vite + React project in the `frontend/` directory.
-      - Install all necessary dependencies for both services.
+      - **Creates Core Applications**: Generates two essential apps:
+        - `apps/core`: A general-purpose app for core functionalities like health checks or utility services.
+        - `apps/users`: An app dedicated to user management, authentication, and profiles.
+      - **Configures Settings**: Sets up a structured settings directory (`config/settings/`) with separate files for `base.py`, `development.py`, and `production.py` to manage different environments effectively.
+      - **Sets Development Mode**: Automatically configures Django to use the `development.py` settings for the development environment.
+      - **Database Readiness**: Creates a `wait_for_db` command to ensure the backend waits for the PostgreSQL database to be ready before starting.
-    - On subsequent runs, it will simply start the services.
+    - On subsequent runs, the script detects that the project already exists and simply starts the server.

 2.  **Frontend Setup (Manual Step):**
     After the initial setup, you need to configure TailwindCSS for the frontend.